flyteorg/flyte/rsts/deployment/sandbox.rst

 * Provide snapshot environments for various Flyte versions, to identify regressions

 ***************************************************************
-Deploying your own Flyte Sandbox environment to a K8s cluster
+Deploying your own Flyte Sandbox Environment to a K8s Cluster
 ***************************************************************

 This installs all the dependencies as Kubernetes deployments.
 We call this a Sandbox deployment.
 Flyte sandbox deployment can be deployed using the default Helm chart.